HSLdevcom/jore4-jore3-importer/testing/README.md

 # Testing Tools

+The folder `bruno-collection` contains a [Bruno](https://www.usebruno.com/) (a Postman alternative) collection of HTTP helper methods for this project.

 This directory contains a bunch of Python scripts which help you to ensure that the import job is working as expected.
 The testing process has four steps: